-We note from the Bat Emergence Survey (Arborweald Environmental Planning Consultancy, August 2025) that a licence for bats will be required before commencement of any works and recommend that a copy of this is secured by a condition of any consent.
-This is because the three bat emergence surveys in June, July and August 2025 confirmed a maximum count of 15 Common Pipistrelles emerging from Building 1 (former Primary School).
-We support the outline mitigation measures in the Site Specific Mitigation Measures of the Bat Emergence Survey (Arborweald Environmental Planning Consultancy, August 2025).
-We highlight that if the applicant intends to use a registered bat consultant under a Bat Mitigation Class Licence, evidence of the site registration under a Bat Mitigation Class Licence for Bats will need to be submitted to the LPA post consent.
-In addition, we note that Building 2 (prefab temporary office building) and Building 3 (timber shed) both have negligible bat roost potential.
-We understand from the submitted documents that none of the trees onsite have Potential Roost Features and that they will all be retained.
+We note from the Bat Emergence Survey Report with Bat Mitigation Strategy (CT Ecology, October 2025) that a licence for bats will be required before commencement of any works and recommend that a copy of this is secured by a condition of any consent.
+This is because the three bat emergence surveys in June, August and September 2025 confirmed the presence of two Common Pipistrelle bat day roosts in Building B1 (large brick building).
+We support the Outline Bat Mitigation Strategy in Section 5.13 of the Bat Emergence Survey Report with Bat Mitigation Strategy (CT Ecology, October 2025).
+We also note that Building B2 (storage unit) will be retained and that Building B3 (timber summerhouse) and the trees on site have no potential bat roost features.

 We are satisfied that there is sufficient ecological information available to support determination of this application.
-However, please note we have no comments on Great Crested Newt as we have been instructed to leave comments on this European Protected Species to the [NatureSpace Partnership](#).
+However, please note that we have no comments on Great Crested Newt as we have been instructed to leave comments on this European Protected Species to the [NatureSpace Partnership](#).
+We recommend that the NatureSpace Partnership is consulted on this application.